stormpath/stormpath-framework-spec/login.md

 * The `login` field value can be either a username or email.

-* If either field is omitted, an error will be raised and the page will be re-rendered.
+* If any required field is omitted, an error will be raised and the page will be re-rendered.

+* Additional configured login form parameters will be ignored by the framework integration, but should be exposed to the application via the [pre and post login handlers](https://github.com/stormpath/stormpath-framework-spec/blob/master/handlers.md#post-login-handler).

 **Social login**